creature/golfcaddy/readme.md

     But, your program produced:
     1, 2, 3, 4, 5
     ```
-5. When players produce a working program then Golfcaddy  prints their score.
+5. **When players produce a working program then Golfcaddy prints their score**.
 Golfcaddy doesn't care about whitespace or newlines, so you can space things out to keep a little readability in your program.
     ```plaintext
     YOUR MISSION: Given a number, output all the numbers from 1 to that number as a comma-separated list.
 But!
 If a number is a multiple of three, it should output "fizz" instead.
 If it's a multiple of five, it should output "buzz" instead.
 If it's a multiple of both, then it should output "fizzbuzz".